uriegel/dyn-dns-update/README.md

 # dyn-dns-update
-DynDns client based on .NET Core for Linux and Windows Similar to ddclient
+DynDns client based on .NET 9.0 for Linux and Windows Similar to ddclient

 ## Installation